Devan-Kerman/NanoEvents/README.md

 listener, and rethrow it in your event system of choice.

 ## Future features
-dynamic registry - it wouldn't be *as* fast as you couldn't disable mixins ahead of time, but it's fast enough for most people. sacrifice performance for ease of use.
+dynamic registry - it wouldn't be *as* fast as you couldn't disable mixins ahead of time, but it's fast enough for most people. sacrifice performance for ease of use

-# Takes
-What is the perfect event api, and is it even possible?
- - In my eyes, a perfect api would be nanoevents, but more accessible and usable.
-Right now creating an event is very jank, as it relies on magic bytecode copying to do it's magic, it's the best system I could come up with.
-My justification is that, those who *make* events are often more experienced than those who listen to them, since making events requires understanding on how to implement them.
-Dynamic registry may come to nanoevents in the near future, and that would put it fairly close to my ideal api, but there's still a few other problems.
- - dynamic registry can't turn off mixins in advance, in most cases this isn't a concern, and dynamic registries are often a better choice, no-op mixed in code calling a asm-made invoker has an almost un-measurable impact on performance, so the tradeoff is more than worth it.

 # In conclusion
 It's quite easy to tell what a perfect api is now isn't it?